 It is essential that when choosing a generator, you choose a generator that fits your needs appropriately.

-If for instance, you buy a generator that is too small, it will not allow you to run some of your appliances during a power loss.
+If you buy a generator that is too small, it will not allow you to run some of your appliances during a power loss.

 If you choose a generator that is too big on the other hand, you will end up spending more on the buying cost, installation, and fuel and maintenance costs.

-Check out best generators deal on AmazonThe correct size of a generator that you need depends on the number of appliances that you wish to keep running during a power shortage.
+Check out best generators deal on AmazonThe correct generator size you need depends on the number of appliances you wish to keep running during a power shortage.

-Moreover, you also need to keep in mind that some appliances require higher start-up voltage (surge) and therefore you need to account for them.
+Moreover, you also need to remember that some appliances require higher start-up voltage (surge), so you need to account for them.